 What to do:

 - Step 1: For a one-quart spray bottle, simply fill it up with warm water.

-- Step 2: Add 1 tablespoon of soap.
-(This amount will need to be adjusted depending on the size of the batch but a good measurement to go off of is 1 tablespoon of soap for every quart of water)
+- Step 2: Add 1 tablespoon of insecticidal soaps.
+(This amount will need to be adjusted depending on the size of the batch but a good measurement to go off of is 1 tablespoon of insecticidal soaps for every quart of water)